Court leaves dwindling paths for Biden's climate mission | Science-Environment

 Trump's three Supreme Court appointees provided half of the affirmative votes in Thursday's 6-3 ruling.

-And in a Houston neighborhood entering hurricane season, a man who had spent four decades advocating for the Black communities and other communities of color and poorer communities hit hardest by pollution and the record heat, cold, floods, and storms of climate change reacted to the ruling like many others did — saying salvaging climate efforts depends on Biden now, and his willingness to act and lead.
+And in a Houston neighbourhood entering hurricane season, a man who had spent four decades advocating for the Black communities and other communities of colour and poorer communities hit hardest by pollution and the record heat, cold, floods and storms of climate change reacted to the ruling like many others did — saying salvaging climate efforts depends on Biden now, and his willingness to act and lead.

-Among them: speed up the setting of new carbon limits for carbon pollution from power plants, make long-overdue updates to standards on toxic discharges from the plants, and move faster to crack down on leaks of climate-damaging methane in natural gas as the Biden administration has already promised.
+Among them: Speed up a new rule limiting carbon pollution from power plants, make long overdue updates to standards on toxic discharges from the plants and move faster to crack down on leaks of climate-damaging methane in natural gas as the Biden administration has already promised.

+After Thursday's ruling, the EPA pledged to put forward a new proposed carbon rule for power plants by early next year.

 Biden has pledged to cut the nation's greenhouse gas emissions in half by the end of the decade and to have an emissions-free power sector by 2035.